 The Wade Institute has been founded to create and empower the next generation of audacious entrepreneurs who want to create the new enterprises of our economies.
 The Institute will be home to the University of Melbourne’s new Master of Entrepreneurship – the MBA for the entrepreneurial age – a gateway to the entrepreneurial ecology of Melbourne and the University.

-But many people have these qualities.
-The rest can be taught.
 What we teach are all those things that entrepreneurs say are ‘the things I wish I had known’.
-What we are doing is changing the success rate.
+We’re changing the success rate.

 This is the course for anybody who ever had a great idea who wanted to do something with it.
 The Master of Entrepreneurship will provide you with: